maffyoo/Culture/Principles-Practices-Behaviours.md

 If you don't write the tests first will you write them afterwards?

-Produces testable code by default
+Test driven development produces testable code by default

 ## Pairing and Pair Programming ##